utkarshg6/helpful/Rust.md

 - No Exceptions
   - Rust Provides No Direct Referencing, No Pointers and No Pointer Exceptions.
 - Modern Package Manager
-  - It uses Package Manager
+  - It uses Package Manager named _Cargo_.
 - No Data Race
   - A data race occurs when:
     - two or more threads in a **single process** access the same memory location concurrently, and